davebenson/doom4-walkthrough/README.md

 ### Blood-Fueled

+Useful during Berserk Powerups - this is also a good time to get the upgrade.

 ### Intimacy is Best

 Upgrade hint: although you might think this would be efficient to get in conjunction with